WebAssembly/component-model/design/mvp/CanonicalABI.md

   cx.opts.memory[ptr : ptr+len(encoded)] = encoded
   return (ptr, src_code_units)
 ```
-The `MAX_STRING_BYTE_LENGTH` constant ensures that the high bit of a
-string's number of code units is never set, keeping it clear for `UTF16_TAG`.

 The 2 cases of transcoding into UTF-8 share an algorithm that starts by
 optimistically assuming that each code unit of the source string fits in a
 single UTF-8 byte and then, failing that, reallocates to a worst-case size,